DNS-Domain Name System

 - MX – A mail exchange record

-Whenever a host sends a query for name resolving, the domain name system process, first, checks its own stored records to resolve the name.
-If the record is not found in its own stored records, then it forwards the query to other servers to resolve the name.
-Once a name resolved and returned to the requesting server, the server for the time being stores the IP address in the event that the same name is requested again.
+Whenever a host sends a query for name resolution, the domain name system process first checks its own stored records to resolve the name.
+If the record is not found in its own stored records, it forwards the query to other servers to resolve the name.
+Once a name is resolved and returned to the requesting server, the server stores the IP address for the time being in the event that the same name is requested again.
 The figure above illustrates that process.

-The DNS Client service on Windows PCs also stores after resolved names in memory.
-The ipconfig /displaydns command displays all later resolved entries that cached in the memory. domain name system uses the below message format for all types of client queries and response, error messages and for resource record sharing between DNS servers.
+The DNS Client service on Windows PCs also stores names in memory after they have been resolved.
+The ipconfig /displaydns command displays all later resolved entries that are cached in memory.
+The domain name system uses the message format below for all types of client queries and responses, error messages, and resource record sharing between DNS servers.

-The domain name system has two types of messages, query, and response.
+The domain name system has two types of messages: query and response.
 Both have the same format.
-The query message consists of a header and the question records and the response message contents of a header, question records, answer records, authoritative records, and additional records as shown in the figure.
+The query message consists of a header and the question records, and the response message contains a header, question records, answer records, authoritative records, and additional records, as shown in the figure.

 Header

-The header is an important element for any message because header contains important control fields.
-In DNS messages, the header section carries several key control flags and is also where we find out which of the additional sections are even being used in the message.
+The header is an essential element for any message because the header contains necessary control fields.
+In DNS messages, the header section carries several key control flags and is also where we find out which additional sections are even being used in the message.
 The header also states whether the message is a query or a response.
-The header for both query and response are the same as shown in the figure.
+The header for query and response are the same as shown in the figure.
 The length of the header is 12 bytes.

 Questions

-The question section has fields that describe a question to a name server and the question may be query or response.
-If the message has a query then this section contains the question expressing the query.
-If the message is a contain response than this section has the question sent in the query to which this is the response.
+The question section has fields describing a question to a name server, which may be a query or response.
+If the message has a query, then this section contains the question expressing the query.
+If the message is a response, this section has the question sent in the query to which this is the response.

 Answers

 The answer section has resource records that answer the question.
-If the message has a non-error response then this section has the resource record(s) which match the query to which this is the response.
+If the message has a non-error response, this section has the resource record(s) that match the query to which this is the response.

 Authority

 The authority section has one or more resource records that point toward an authoritative name server.
-If the message is an error response then this section may contain resource record(s) identifying DNS servers which can be queried instead.
+If the message is an error response, this section may contain resource record(s) identifying DNS servers, which can be queried instead.

 Additional

-The additional records section has Resource records which relate to the query but are not strictly answers for the question.
-If the message is a non-error response then this section may contain resource records, which do not match the query but are related to it.
+The additional records section has Resource records that relate to the query but are not strictly answers for the question.
+If the message is a non-error response, then this section may contain resource records that do not match the query but are related to it.

 Fully Qualified Domain Name (FQDN)

-For understanding the DNS hierarchy It is essential to know about Fully Qualified Domain Name (FQDN).
+To understand the DNS hierarchy, knowing about a Fully Qualified Domain Name (FQDN) is essential.
 A fully qualified domain name (FQDN) consists of the hostname and domain name.
-The hostname are not case sensitive and can also contain alphabetic and numeric letters.
+The hostname is not case-sensitive and can also contain alphabetic and numeric letters.

 DNS Hierarchy

-The DNS uses a hierarchical system database for resolving name address.
+The DNS uses a hierarchical system database for resolving name addresses.
 DNS uses domain names to form the hierarchy.
 The DNS hierarchy is comprised of the following five elements:

 1) Root Level